HyperHeroX/user-feedback-web/openspec/project.md

 # Project Context

 ## Purpose
-**MCP Feedback Collector** (user-web-feedback) is a modern Node.js-based feedback collection system that supports AI work reporting and user feedback collection through the Model Context Protocol (MCP).
+**user-feedback MCP Tools** (user-web-feedback) is a modern Node.js-based feedback collection system that supports AI work reporting and user feedback collection through the Model Context Protocol (MCP).
 The project provides a real-time web interface for users to submit feedback with text and images, which AI assistants can request and process.

 **Key Goals:**
 - Provide seamless integration with MCP-compatible AI clients (Claude Desktop, Cursor IDE)